How Do You Find the Right DWI Attorney?

 The answer should be more than 50%.
-Any less than that and the lawyer simply dabbles in DWI defense.
-Because of the complex scientific principles involved, and ever changing laws in Minnesota, an attorney must commit to learn and keep up to date on them.
+Any less than that and the lawyer is simply an amateur in DWI defense.
+Because of the complex scientific principles involved, and ever-changing laws in Minnesota, an attorney must commit to learn and keep up to date on them.
 Would you go to your family doctor for brain surgery?
 No. Then why would you trust a lawyer who only dabbles in DWI defense to handle your case?

 2) How Many DWI Jury Trials Have You Had?

 This is important.
 In today’s legal system, well over 99% of cases settle (they don’t go to trial), but you still need to be able to trust that your attorney has the skill and experience if your case goes to trial.
 It is generally accepted that the attorneys who go to trial the most, get the best results for their clients.